 IAST in the Software Development Lifecycle

 SAST tools by their nature are made to be used as part of continuous integration.
-DAST tools are often wrongly perceived as unfit for it, but contrary to such opinions, leading-edge DAST solutions are successfully used in CI/CD pipelines by many businesses.
+DAST tools are often wrongly perceived as unfit for automation, but contrary to such opinions, leading-edge DAST solutions are successfully used in CI/CD pipelines by many businesses.
 The introduction of IAST agents into the SDLC is often more complex but worth it.

 Which IAST Product to Choose?

 The choice of an IAST tool for you must be based on your precise requirements.
-If you develop applications in PHP, Java or .NET, Acunetix with AcuSensor is a very good candidate because it is a DAST tool with an IAST agent.
+If you develop applications in PHP, Java, or .NET, Acunetix with AcuSensor is a very good candidate because it is a DAST tool with an IAST agent.
 As such, it can greatly reduce your issue remediation time by providing you with accurate information.